EricTerrell/ebt-music-manager/README.md

 2) Copies .mp3 files to the target folder
 3) Converts .flac files to .mp3 format, and copies the .mp3 files to the target folder

+Users can customize the audio file transcoding process.

 EBT Music Manager runs on 64-bit Windows and 64-bit Linux.
 EBT Music Manager is open source.

 EBT Music Manager is built on the [`Electron`](https://github.com/electron/electron) framework.